dwarvesf/brainery/labs/Market Report Feb 2024.md

 ---
 ## Trends on our Radar

-This month has been a continuation of AI and a upwards trend on FinOps and CyberSecurity.
-On top of those domains, there has been smaller, but very notable trends on the growth of Software as a Service (SaaS) or MicroSaaS' that have created rebound and significant growth on serverless services, as a means to avoid startup and initial running costs.
+This month has been a continuation of AI and an upwards trend on FinOps and CyberSecurity.
+On top of those domains, there has been smaller, but very notable trends on the growth of Software as a Service (SaaS) or MicroSaaS' have rebound and created significant growth for serverless services, as a means to avoid startup and initial running costs.
 Likewise, AI has been changing how we work and how we design systems to enrich workflows and create more naturally interactive apps.

 ## **Serverless Computing: Redefining Efficiency and Scalability**